gabotechs/dep-tree/README.md

     - "**"  # A port cannot have any dependency
 ```

-and check that your project matches that rules:
+and check that your project matches those rules:

 ```shell
 dep-tree check